This Policy applies only to information that Commit Works collects via this Website.

 Concerns and complaints about breaches

-Your concern or complaint will be investigated by the Information Officer.
+Your concern or complaint will be investigated by the Chief Technology Officer.
 We will respond as soon as reasonably possible.
 Alternatively, you may contact the Office of the Australian Information Commissioner with your concern.
 Information about lodging a complaint is available on the Office of the Australian Information Commissioner’s website.
 In South Africa, a person may lodge a complaint with the Information Regulator.
 Details can be found at http://www.justice.gov.za/inforeg/contact.html.

 Disposal of personal information not required